mobdro1/spotifydownloader/README.md

 - Mobile & desktop friendly
 - No popups, no ads

-## 📷 Screenshots

-Coming soon...

 ## 📣 Feedback

-If you find a bug or have a feature request, feel free to open an [Issue](https://github.com/mobdro1/spotdown/issues).
+If you find a bug or have a feature request, feel free to open an issue.

 ---